 - Pyrgos are two isolated sandy beaches with emerald waters and junipers, dunes, and steep cliffs located on the northwest side of the island.
 Another beach ideal for those looking for seclusion and pure nature.
 Access is possible either by a long adventurous walk from the beach of Agios Ioannis or by boat.

 - Potamos, is an isolated long yellow and red sandy beach with majestic clay formations and steep cliffs located on the northwest side of the island.
-The beach is considered to be one of the most beautiful beaches of Gavdos.
+The beach is considered to be one of the most beautiful beaches in Gavdos.
+Don't miss to visit this amazing place, with the wild gorge at Potamos with its bizarre rock formations.
+Depending on the position of the sun, the appearance of the rock face changes.
+It almost looks as if dancing figures are decorating the rock.
 Potamos is accessible either from a difficult walk from the beach of Lavrakas, or from the village of Ambelos, or by boat.

 - Tripiti is a sandy beach with turquoise waters located on the southernmost side of Europe.
 The landmarks of the beach are the three arches called Kamareles and the well-known huge chair standing above the arches.
 The beach is located at the exit of a dried river hosting migratory birds during the spring.